Security and Check-in

-You will also be asked if you have packed your own bags.
+You may also be asked if you have packed your own bags.
 You must never carry anything on the flight on behalf of someone else.
 If you think an item has been placed in your baggage without your knowledge, you must tell the check-in agent immediately.

-Security staff will ask you for your:
+Security staff will ask you for:

-- Resealable bag of liquids - it will be screened separately from your hand baggage
+- Re-sealable bag of liquids – it will be screened separately from your hand baggage

 - Laptop, hairdryer or other large electrical items (these will be screened separately)